Skip to Content

 In general, it was found that the visible bands are caused by variations in the type of silica phases, their crystal size and habitus, and the porosity and distribution of mineral inclusions (e.g., iron oxides/hydroxides) in the SiO2 matrix.

-Conclusion: Essentially, banded agate is composed of several silica minerals, the dominant among which is chalcedony.
+Conclusion: Essentially, banded agate is composed of several silica minerals, the dominant one being chalcedony.
 Because of this, agate is considered a type of chalcedony, although other forms of silica are also present in agate.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):